-On the eligibility results page, Gustav a list of programs for which he qualifies and what his next steps are.
-Consumers want an outcome and a receipt for transactions, so applicants can print the eligibility page and have their eligibility determination saved to their electronic account.
-In this case, Robert qualifies for advance payments of the premium tax credit and cost-sharing reductions.
-With the application process complete, Robert can enroll in a Covered California health plan and apply his tax credit right away.
-Effective Date Guidelines
+The applicant receives congratulations, a list of programs for which he qualifies and what his next steps are.
+Applicants can print the eligibility page and have their eligibility determination saved to their electronic account.
+With the application process complete, the applicant can enroll in a qualified health plan and apply his tax credit right away.